roeger/icaps25.github.io/content/calls/tools_papers_call.md

  - documentation and ease of use,
  - availability in a permanent online repository.

-There is no requirement of anonymising the artefact, so these submissions are de-facto **single-blind**.
+There is no requirement of anonymising the artifact, so these submissions are de-facto **single-blind**.
 Still, we expect that the paper submitted for review satisfy the requirements of double-blind review outlined in the [Call for Papers](/calls/main_track).

 ## Artifact Submission

 Artifacts must be submitted as part of the Supplementary Materials section in the OpenReview submission form.
-The following items must be found in the ZIP archive submitted as supplementary materials:
+The following text files must be found in the ZIP archive submitted as supplementary materials:

- - an abstract that summarises the artifact and its relation to the paper,
+ - an abstract (ABSTRACT) that summarises the artifact and its relation to the paper,
  - a license document (LICENSE) for the artifact that must, at the very least, allow the assigned PC members to evaluate the artifact,
  - an instructions document (README) that includes:
-   - a hyperlink to the artifact,
+   - a hyperlink to the artifact (not the binary or source code of the artifact),
-   - a description of additional requirements for the artifact, such as installation of proprietary software or particular hardware resources,
+   - a script to install and configure the artifact (e.g. Docker file or similar),
    - detailed instructions that enable the PC to quickly verify that the artifact is running properly,
    - detailed instructions for using the artifact to replicate the results in the paper, including estimated resources if these are non-trivial.

+We recommend the use of [Markdown](https://www.markdownguide.org/) to format these text files.
+We recommend that artifacts are configured for broad availability: Ubuntu 22.04 or better, Windows and MacOs.
+Broad availability is one of the criteria for evaluating submissions.

 The artifact hyperlink must point to a service or repository that allows interaction with or downloading the artifact in a **completely anonymous fashion**.
 Failure to do so, or active attempts to identify the PC members reviewing the